stjordanis/topologies/distributed_unet/README.md

 ## Required Data

-Data files are not included in this public repo but can be provided upon request.
-We use the 2017 BRaTS dataset.
+Data files are not included in this public repo but can accessed by registering (using your institutional email address) at the following link: https://www.smir.ch/BRATS/Start2016.
+Once you've been given access, you may download the raw data and convert those datasets into numpy arrays having shape [num_images, x_dimension (128), y_dimension (128), num_channels].
+Give the files the following names:

-Data is stored in the following numpy files:

 ```
 imgs_test.npy